 load sdoVOR_Data.mat; % Column vectors: Time HeadData EyeData

 We will use Sensitivity Analysis UI to see how well the model output fits the data, and explore which model parameters have the most influence on the goodness of fit.
-To open Sensitivity Analysis UI, navigate to the Analysis menu in the Simulink model and click Sensitivity Analysis...
+To open Sensitivity Analysis UI, in the Apps tab, click Sensitivity Analyzer under Control Systems to launch the Sensitivity Analyzer.

 To associate the data with the model, click New Requirement and select a Signal Matching requirement.
 This specifies an objective function consisting of the sum of squared error between the data and model output.
 In the Signal Matching dialog, specify the output as